The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 ![commands](./assets/commands.png)

-3. If you ever want to view these files on your computer in File Explorer, run the command `explore.exe .` in your terminal.
+3. If you ever want to view these files on your computer in File Explorer, run the command `explorer.exe .` in your terminal.
 File Explore will open your current working directory.

 ![fileexplorer](./assets/fileexplorer.png)